William Sutherland (Liberal politician)

 Sir William Sutherland, KCB, PC (4 March 1880 – 19 September 1949) was a Scottish civil servant, Liberal Party politician and colliery owner.
 He was closely associated with Prime Minister David Lloyd George serving as his private and press secretary and later as his Parliamentary Private Secretary.
 He was one of Lloyd George's go-betweens in the sale of honours for the Lloyd George Fund.
-In his dealings with the press he would certainly have been labelled a spin doctor if that phrase had had currency in the early twentieth century, indeed he has recently been described as "the first of the modern spin doctors".
+In his dealings with the press he would certainly have been labelled a spin doctor if that phrase had currency in the early twentieth century, indeed he has recently been described as "the first of the modern spin doctors".

 Family and education

 Sutherland was born in Glasgow, the son of Alan Sutherland.
 He was educated at The High School of Glasgow and at Glasgow University where he gained an MA degree., and was admitted to the Middle Temple on 18 January 1904, withdrawing without being Called to the Bar on 3 March 1927.
 On 27 August 1921 he married Annie Christine Fountain, CBE of Birthwaite Hall, near Barnsley.
 The wedding was attended by Prime Minister David Lloyd George and Mrs Lloyd George.
 His wife died in 1949.
 His uncle, Angus Sutherland was Liberal MP for Sutherland from 1886 to 1894.